Ken-Kabutu/the-FitTech-Gym-frontend/README.md

 FitTech Gym Management System offers a user-friendly interface for gym members and staff to access various features:

 1. User Registration and Login: New users can register with their email and password.
 Existing users can log in to access their accounts.
+2. Membership Plans: Users can view different membership plans offered by the gym and choose the one that suits them.

 ### `npm run build`